-Willard Newman Hirsch and the Screaming Eagle Friezes
+Willard Newman Hirsch

 Born in Charleston, South Carolina, in 1905, Willard Hirsch was South Carolina’s most prominent sculptor of the twentieth century.
 He received his formal education at the High School of Charleston and the College of Charleston, but he gained his artistic training at the National Academy of Design and the Beaux Arts Institute of Design in New York.
 He returned to South Carolina in 1942 for military training at Fort Jackson, near Columbia.
 Following the war, he returned to Charleston, where he taught for many years in local institutions, including the College of Charleston, the Gibbes Museum School of Art, the University of South Carolina, and the Charleston Art School, the latter of which he was a founder.
 Hirsch died in 1982.